embvm/embvm-core/docs/development/development_logs/20201020_driver_registry_redesign.md

 Now all the tests compile.
 But I need to do a few checks for a static driver register.

 Now I'm going to pause and make sure all of the associated documentation is up-to-date before continuing on.

+## Completed Task Log

+- [x] Does the driver registry really belong in the platform?
+Or the hw_platform?
+    - API for public use belongs in the platform, because they can't access the hardware platform directly.
+- [x] For driver base class remove driver registry auto registration.
+- [x] Update Unit Tests
+- [x] Determine: should the virtual platform CRTP take in a hardware platform? this would solve the driver registry problem.
+But it also hides details from the user... hmm....
+(Yes)
+- [x] Figure out the best way to specify the driver registry class in the HW Platform CRTP definition - platform options file (ADR 20)
+- [x] Can we find a way to simplify the need to have a driverRegistry template param in the hardware platform, since all users are going to defer this anyway?
+- [x] Update find_all in driver registery to be findAll
+- [x] Update the framework diagrams to account for the redesign
+- [x] Virtual Platform API update: Can we remove by name, by pointer, by both?
+Right now we require both...
+    - Yes - we can remove by key or instance from the underlying instance list, so new APIs were created.
+    ```
+        /** Platform-level API for unregistering a new device driver
+         *
+         * Unregister a device driver with the platform's driver registry.
+         *
+         * This call forwards the information to the DriverRegistry instance.
+         *
+         * @param name The name of the driver to remove.
+         * @param driver Pointer to the embvm::DriverBase object being removed.
+         */
+        static void unregisterDriver(const std::string_view& name, embvm::DriverBase* driver) noexcept
+        {
+            driverRegistry().remove(name.data(), driver);
+        }
+    ```
+- [x] Audit API for const-correctness
+- [x] Create unit tests for the driver registry
+- [x] Now that we've split up the driver registry from the base class - Driver vs Driver Registry: Where does the proper "name" belong?
+We don't need to store two different instances of the name.
+Perhaps we just use the name from the driver base class as the registry name?
+Then we can create drivers with names like `tof0`, `tof1`, etc. Or maybe that just belongs in the registry, and we don't care whether our driver has a name?
+    - if it's in the driver... the we don't need this: `p.registerDriver(d.name(), &d);` - name can be gotten internally using d->name(), no storage needed
+    - But one nice thing about registry having the name is that we can make one driver have multiple driver names/instances (ldo0, ldo1, etc.)
+    - VERDICT: name was removed.
+    - [x] Update registry initialization for all hardware platforms
+        - [x] Driver registry Initialization happens in virtual hardware platform.
+We now manually register, same object, can have multiple interfaces.
+User gets control over process.